ngkk00/xDigital/README.md

 - Access the frontend at http://localhost:3000 and backend API at http://localhost:3001

 NOTE: Any existing postgresql service on the host machine must be stop as docker postgresql will run the same port

+## System Design

+- ### Task & Subtask Relation
+    - Each task can have multiple subtasks.
+    - Subtasks can be nested (i.e., a subtask can have its own subtasks).
+    - A parent task cannot be marked as "Done" until all subtasks (recursively) are completed.
+- ### Validation logic
+    - On updating a task to "Done", the backend recursively checks all subtasks for their status as 'Done'.
+    - If any subtask is "To Do", the parent task cannot be marked as "Done".

 ## Features
 - The backend swagger file can be found in http://localhost:3001/api-docs/